vproaudio/vproaudio.github.io/_systems/corporate-wellness.md

 system_power: 1000

 upgrades:
-    - Add another 1000W powered speaker and stand for an additional $30
+    - Add another 1000W powered speaker and stand for an additional $30/day (adequate coverage for groups up to 200 people)

 layout: package